Shimna Azeez

-Dr. Shimna Azeez is a medical doctor and public health worker.
-She is a published writer who has two popular books to her credit, and a social media influencer who is widely read online, and in print media.
-Dr. Shimna is also an accomplished public speaker, and has presented on various health related topics on national and international platforms including Misinformation in Medicine Forum, Singapore; a ‘Google News Initiative’ to build collaboration between doctors, technologists and media professionals to combat the misinformation epidemic in health in Asia; at Google HQ, Singapore in December 2019.
+Shimna Azeez is an Indian General Practitioner and public health worker.
+She has published two popular books and is a social media influencer who is widely read online, and in print media.
+Dr. Shimna is also an accomplished public speaker, and has presented on various health-related topics on national and international platforms, including Misinformation in Medicine Forum, Singapore; a ‘Google News Initiative’ to build collaboration between doctors, technologists and media professionals to combat the misinformation epidemic in health in Asia; at Google HQ, Singapore in December 2019.

 A Pro-vaccination exponent, she has been the face of the Kerala Government's pro-vaccination campaigns, and multiple COVID-19 awareness drives.
-Dr Shimna has been involved in various community health initiatives including the Kerala Government's Measles Rubella Vaccine Campaign in 2017 and medical camps during the mega Kerala floods of 2018 and 2019.
-She also appears regularly on live panel discussions on various news channels, to present the Kerala Government's stance on community health topics.
+Dr. Shimna has been involved in various community health initiatives including the Kerala Government's Measles Rubella Vaccine Campaign in 2017 and medical camps during the mega Kerala floods of 2018 and 2019.
+She also appears regularly on live panel discussions on various news channels to present the Kerala Government's stance on community health topics.